 7. State-Owned Enterprises

 Nearly all major industries are controlled by state-owned enterprises (SOEs).
 In the 2018-2020 OCIT Business Plan, the RMI government recognized the need for continued reforms at SOEs.
 The SOE sector, comprising 11 public enterprises, continues to underperform and to impose significant risks and burden on the fiscal system and economy.
 Relatively large government investments in SOEs have tended to lead to inefficient and high cost services, and large losses requiring annual government subsidies that have become a drain on the government budget.
-The US Department of the Interior’s Economic Review for FY 2016 records total levels of subsidies and capital transfers to the SOE sector at 10 percent of GDP with the sector making an average operating loss of USD 7.4 million over the FY2014 -FY2016 period and incurring average subsidies of USD 9.5 million.
-Major SOEs are: Air Marshall Islands; Kwajalein Atoll Joint Utility Resources; Majuro Atoll Waste Corporation; Marshall Islands Development Bank; Majuro Water and Sewer Company; Marshalls Energy Company; Marshall Islands Port Authority; Marshall Islands Shipping Corporation; Majuro Resort; Postal Services Authority; National Telecommunication Authority; and the Tobolar Copra Processing Plant.
+The U.S. Department of the Interior’s Economic Review for FY 2017 records total levels of subsidies and capital transfers to the SOE sector at 15 percent of GDP with the sector making an average operating loss of USD 3.4 million over the FY2015—FY2017 period and incurring subsidies averaging USD 12.6 million annually over that period.
+Major SOEs are: Air Marshall Islands; Kwajalein Atoll Joint Utility Resources; Majuro Atoll Waste Corporation; Marshall Islands Development Bank; Majuro Water and Sewer Company; Marshalls Energy Company; Marshall Islands Port Authority; Marshall Islands Shipping Corporation; Marshall Islands Resort; Postal Services Authority; National Telecommunication Authority; and the Tobolar Copra Processing Plant.
 The Marshall Islands Marine Resource Authority (MIMRA) is the only SOE to be a net revenue provider for the Marshall Islands, but the audit cautioned that the long-term future support from the fisheries sector cannot be taken for granted.
 The Marshall Islands is not a member of the WTO.

 All SOEs are required to have their books independently audited as part of the government’s overall audit.